 Once you’re on a plane you might think your boarding pass is no longer important and, as such, inadvertently lose track of it.
 Put your used boarding pass right back in your purse, wallet, or carry-on.
 It has a lot of identifying information on it and if it falls into the wrong hands it will announce your absence from home.

 Leave it in Your Hotel Room

 When you are out an about, do you really need to carry certain documents with you or can they be left in your hotel room safe.
-When out and about, only carry the money or travelers checks you need for the day.
-Leave your passport, extra travelers checks, and additional credit cards in your room safe to lower your risk of ID theft - carry only what you think you’ll need.
+Carry the money and credit card you need for the day.
+Leave your passport, extra traveler’s checks, and additional credit cards in your room safe to lower your risk of ID theft – carry only what you think you’ll need.
 If you do become a victim you’ll lose less and your attacker will have access to less information than if you were carrying all of your identifying information.
 The same goes with your rental car.

 If you take your computer with you, update your anti-spyware and anti-virus programs before you leave, as you will be connecting to possibly unsecured Internet connections, a haven for ID thieves.
 If you are using your computer on vacation, do not access your personal accounts from your hotel room or Internet café; publicly available Internet connections are a common source of identity theft.
 This is because they are generally unprotected signals with a high volume of usage.

 If you need money you are better off visiting a local bank than you are using an

 ATM machine in your destination country.
 Thieves constantly monitor ATM machines in an attempt to skim PIN numbers or blatantly take your cash after you’ve made a withdrawl.
 Check your surroundings, make sure the ATM doesn’t have any strange attachments above or below the card slot, make sure no one is nearby with a cell phone camera, and make sure you cover up the keypad as you type your code.

 Use RFID Blocking Gear to Protect Your Identity